ajrod/Project-Euler/README.md

 exists that runs in less than a minute.
 I will be using this restriction in considering if I have "solved" a problem.

 My first goal is solving 100 of these problems.
-I will be doing a little bit each week until I reach this.
+I will be doing a little bit every now and then until I reach this.

 What is Project Euler?
 ------